 Even though it may sound painful, soft tissue release does not put the body through any more pain than it is already experiencing.
 However, the patient does not just lie still either as you would during a relaxation massage.
 It is expected for the patient to maintain an active role throughout the therapy session.
 This is required for the special movements and stretches to be effective.
-At the end of the session you will also be taught how to perform some of the exercise and stretches by yourself at home which is important to maintain the recovery progress.
-You do not need to undress completely, but less clothing and stretchable fabric is easiest to move around in during the procedure.
+At the end of the session, you will also be taught how to perform some of the exercise and stretches by yourself at home which is important to maintain the recovery progress.
+You do not need to undress completely, but less clothing and stretchable fabric are easiest to move around in during the procedure.

 How do you know if Soft Tissue Release is the right therapy for you?